2005-2006 Academic Senate Distinction in Teaching Awards

-Distinction In Teaching Awarded to Tracy B. Fulton, PhD & Martin S. Bogetz, MD
+Distinction In Teaching Awarded to Marieke Kruidering-Hall, PhD & Michael McMaster, PhD

 The Academic Senate is pleased to announce this year’s recipients of the Distinction In Teaching Awards.

-Recipients of the Academic Senate Distinction In Teaching Awards will be honored at the Academic Senate Distinction In Teaching Awards Ceremony to be held Thursday, April 28, 2005 at 12:00 noon in Cole Hall on the Parnassus Heights Campus.
+Recipients of the Academic Senate Distinction In Teaching Awards will be honored at the Academic Senate Distinction In Teaching Awards Ceremony to be held Wednesday, April 26, 2006 at 12:00 noon in Cole Hall.

 Distinction in Teaching

-Category 1 (UCSF Faculty Less Than 5 Years): The 2005 Academic Senate Distinction in Teaching Award for faculty at UCSF five years or fewer goes to Tracy B. Fulton, PhD, Associate Adjunct Professor in the Department of Biochemistry and Biophysics.
+Category 1 (UCSF Faculty Less Than 5 Years): The 2006 Academic Senate Distinction in Teaching Award for faculty at UCSF five years or fewer goes to Marieke Kruidering-Hall, PhD, Assistant Adjunct Professor in the Department of Cellular & Molecular Pharmacology.

-Category 2 (UCSF Faculty More Than 5 Years): The 2005 Academic Senate Distinction in Teaching Award for faculty at UCSF more than five years goes to Martin S. Bogetz, MD, Professor of Clinical Anesthesia in the Department of Anesthesia and Perioperative Care.
+Category 2 (UCSF Faculty More Than 5 Years): The 2006 Academic Senate Distinction in Teaching Award for faculty at UCSF more than five years goes to Michael McMaster, PhD, Assistant Adjunct Professor in the Department of Cell and Tissue Biology.

-Date/Location: Thursday, April 28, 2005 at 12:00 noon in Cole Hall on the Parnassus Heights Campus.
+Date/Location: Wednesday, April 26, 2006 at 12:00 noon in Cole Hall.
 A light lunch and refreshments will be served.

 To select each year’s recipients the Academic Senate Committee on Academic Personnel designates a selection committee comprised of faculty and student representatives from all four schools.
 Student representatives are assigned by Associate Deans from each of the respective Schools.
 This award honors teaching efforts with both students and residents.